 As part of the claim evaluation process and compensability determination, it may be necessary to exchange information with the MUS Benefit Plan.
 Health information related to a workers’ compensation claim can only be provided to the MUS Benefit Plan if the employee signs a separate release.

 - Compensability is determined by the professional claim adjuster.

-The claim adjuster reviews all the information and determines if the injury or illness is compensable under Montana’s workers' compensation rules and regulations.
+The claim examiner reviews all the information and determines if the injury or illness is eligible for workers’ compensation coverage.
 Very generally, compensable work comp claims are for work-related injuries and diseases that are incurred accidentally through the course and scope of employment and that are verified by objective medical findings.

 Each claim must be independently evaluated based on the specific facts of the claim.
 Montana statute allows 30 days for a determination to accept or deny a claim, with some exceptions if a determination cannot reasonably be made within 30 days.